ahmetcakr/forwardingApi/README.md

 1. If not, Install dotnet tool `dotnet tool restore`.
 2. Run format command `dotnet csharpier .`

-## 🚧 Roadmap

-See the [open issues](https://github.com/kodlamaio-projects/nArchitecture/issues) for a list of proposed features (and known issues).

 ## 🤝 Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.